The official Government Help to Buy website

 No. The property you are buying must be mortgaged in order to be eligible for the government bonus.

 Yes.
-At Budget 2016 the Government announced the Lifetime ISA to help young people save flexibly towards a first home and retirement at the same time.
-From 6 April 2017, adults under age 40 will be able to open and save up to £4,000 each year into a Lifetime ISA and receive a 25% government bonus (paid annually at the end of the 2017-18 tax year and monthly for all future tax years).
+The Lifetime ISA was launched on 6 April 2017 to help young people save flexibly for the long term towards a first home and retirement at the same time.
+Adults under age 40 will be able to open and save up to £4,000 each year into a Lifetime ISA and receive a 25% government bonus (paid annually at the end of the 2017-18 tax year and monthly for all future tax years).
 Individuals will be able to contribute to their Lifetime ISA and receive an annual government bonus on their contributions up to the age of 50.
-Savings invested in a Lifetime ISA can be withdrawn after age 60, or at an earlier age if they are being used to buy an individual’s first home worth up to £450,000.
+Savings invested in a Lifetime ISA can be withdrawn after age 60, or at an earlier age if they are being used to buy an individual’s first home worth up to £450,000 in the UK.
+There is a 25% government charge on all other withdrawals, recouping the government bonus and any interest on it plus a small additional charge on the individual’s own savings.

 You can chose to save into both schemes if you meet the eligibility criteria, however, you will only be able to use the bonus from one to buy a house.